getgrav/grav-learn/pages/01.basics/05.grav-configuration/docs.md

 intl_enabled: true
 ```

 These configuration options do not appear within their own child sections.
-They're general options that affect the way the site operates, its timezone, and base URL.
+They're general options that affect the way the site operates, its timezone, and base URL. dsksdkdskds

 * **absolute_urls**: Absolute or relative URLs for `base_url`.
 * **timezone**: Valid values can be found [here](http://php.net/manual/en/timezones.php).